camunda/camunda-docs/docs/self-managed/setup/guides/ingress-setup.md

 The separated Ingress configuration has been removed in Camunda version 8.7.
 This guide refers to only the **combined Ingress setup**.
 :::

 Camunda 8 Self-Managed has multiple web applications and gRPC services.
 Both can be accessed externally using Ingress with a **combined setup.** In this configuration, there are two Ingress objects: one Ingress object for all Camunda 8 web applications using a single domain.
-Each application has a sub-path e.g. `camunda.example.com/operate`, and `camunda.example.com/optimize` and another Ingress which uses gRPC protocol for Zeebe Gateway e.g. `zeebe.camunda.example.com`.
+Each application has a sub-path, for example `camunda.example.com/operate`, and `camunda.example.com/optimize`, and another Ingress that uses gRPC protocol for Zeebe Gateway, for example `zeebe.camunda.example.com`.

 :::note
 Camunda 8 Helm chart doesn't manage or deploy Ingress controllers, it only deploys Ingress resources.
 Hence, this Ingress setup will not work without an Ingress controller running in your cluster.